-5.1 MRI: Short-Term Funds
+5.1 MRI: Short-Term Money

-The Municipality's MRI is described in this IPS as Short-Term Funds.
-Short-Term Funds consist of money needed to meet the short-term financial obligations of the Municipality coming due within 24 months from the date of receipt of such money and are controlled and managed by the Treasurer.
+The Municipality's MRI is described in this IPS as Short-Term Money.
+Short-Term Money consists of money that is needed to meet the short-term financial obligations of the Municipality coming due within 24 months from the date of receipt of such money and are controlled and managed by the Treasurer.

-5.1.1 Short-Term Funds: Investment Objectives
+5.1.1 Short-Term Money: Investment Objectives

-The main focus of the investment of Short-Term Funds is cash management, and the interest income generated by the investment of these funds contribute to municipal revenues.
+The main focus of the investment of Short-Term Money is cash management, and the interest income generated by the investment of these monies contribute to municipal revenues.
+To the extent possible, the Municipality shall attempt to match its investments with anticipated obligations.

-Capital preservation is the paramount objective for short-term investments, and these investment needs to be highly liquid.
+Capital preservation is the paramount objective for short-term investments, and these investments need to be highly liquid.
 Consequently, only high quality, short-term investments that are also Legal List Securities will be held in this portfolio.
 The Municipality may invest in fully liquid money market securities and deposit accounts.
 The Municipality aims to maximize returns subject to the constraints set out in Part I of the Regulation, as amended from time to time, with a view to preserving capital and to further manage risk through diversification by issuer and credit quality.